 PTSD Lawyer | Defense Base Act Attorney | DBA Help

 If you are a civilian contractor and developed symptoms of PTSD while working overseas, call DBA attorney Niles Sneed today.
-Niles has helped thousands of workers suffering from post-traumatic stress disorder obtain compensation and benefits under the Defense Base Act.
+Niles has helped many workers suffering from post-traumatic stress disorder obtain compensation and benefits under the Defense Base Act.
+Whether you were employed by Floud, KBR, AECOM, SOC, or any other, we can assist you.

 Here at Sneed & Mitchell LLP, we understand the impact traumatic events have on federal employees stationed on U.S. military bases and how these zones of danger trigger PTSD.
 Although contractors are not supposed to engage in offensive combat, workers are nonetheless exposed to the same multitude of stressors known to have physical and mental health implications for military personnel.